-In this study, COSE was identified as one of the key variables affecting customer orientation within of COSE on customer orientation.
+In this study, COSE was identified as one of the key variables affecting customer orientation within the ideation processes, based on the publications by Morales and Ruiz-Alba (2019), Henning-Thurau and Thurau (2003), and Henning-Thurau (2004).
+The authors have highlighted the impact of COSE on customer orientation.
 Based on the review of the literature and the proposed characteristics of COI, the following research proposition has been made: